xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview/install-openvino-runtime/install-openvino-linux/install-from-yum.rst

-.. index:: pair: page; Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using APT Repository
+.. index:: pair: page; Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository
-.. _doxid-openvino_docs_install_guides_installing_openvino_apt:
+.. _install__linux_yum:

-Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using APT Repository
+Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository
 ==================================================================================

-:target:`doxid-openvino_docs_install_guides_installing_openvino_apt_1md_openvino_docs_install_guides_installing_openvino_apt` This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the APT repository.
+:target:`install__linux_yum_1md_openvino_docs_install_guides_installing_openvino_yum` This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.

 .. note:: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
 If you want to develop or optimize your models with OpenVINO, see :ref:`Install OpenVINO Development Tools <install_openvino_dev_tools>` for detailed steps.